Psychedelic/nft-marketplace-fe/docs/service-dependencies.md

 Check the topic of how to get data in your local Kyasshu to learn more.

-🤞 If you findf issues, refer to the [troubleshooting](/docs/troubleshooting.md) document for help.
+🤞 If you find issues, refer to the [troubleshooting](/docs/troubleshooting.md) document for help.

 ### Get data in the local Kyasshu